bram-dingelstad/GifMaker/README.md

 GifMaker is available under the [MIT License](LICENSE.md).
 This means that you can use it in any commercial or noncommercial project.
 The only requirement is that you need to include attribution in your game's docs.
 A credit would be very, very nice, too, but isn't required.
 If you'd like to know more about what this license lets you do, tldrlegal.com have a [very nice write up about the MIT license](https://tldrlegal.com/license/mit-license) that you might find useful.

-## Made by Bram Dingelstad, Igor Santarek ([jegor377](https://github.com/jegor377)) & Martin Novák ([novhack](https://github.com/novhack))
+## Made by Bram Dingelstad, Igor Santarek ([jegor377](https://github.com/jegor377)) & Martin Nov√°k ([novhack](https://github.com/novhack))

-GifMaker is based on [godot-gdgifexporter](https://github.com/jegor377/godot-gdgifexporter) project by Igor Santarek, ported from the implementation by Martin Novák over at the [godot-gifexpoter](https://github.com/novhack/godot-gifexporter) project.
+GifMaker is based on [godot-gdgifexporter](https://github.com/jegor377/godot-gdgifexporter) project by Igor Santarek, ported from the implementation by Martin Nov√°k over at the [godot-gifexpoter](https://github.com/novhack/godot-gifexporter) project.

 ## Help Me Make GifMaker!